VanoraSC/i2c_intercept/README.md

 This repository contains a collection of tools for intercepting and manipulating I²C traffic.
 The project includes:

 - **c_preload_lib** – a shared library used to intercept I²C operations via LD_PRELOAD
-- **tty_tap_server** – a Rust server that listens on a serial TTY, logs each line, and echoes it back (with optional raw-frame support)
+- **tty_tap_server** – a Rust server that listens on a serial TTY, logs eight-byte timestamp packets, and echoes them back with a counter (with optional raw-frame support)
 - **i2c_tap_server** – a Rust server that streams captured bus data
 - **i2c_time_writer** – a Rust utility that inserts timing information into the I²C stream